 Transportation to and from the food tour is not included, and we are unable to arrange this for you.
 Detailed information for how to arrive to the meeting point will be provided at time of booking.
 At the end of the food tour, our guides are always more than happy to call a taxi for you or point you in the right direction.

 WHAT TO BRING

 While the terrain is flat, we recommend you wear comfortable walking shoes and if rain is forecast, bring waterproofs and/or an umbrella as we will be outside for a lot of the tour.
 You may also like to bring a bottle of water with you if the weather is warm.

-Monday through Saturday at 10.30 am.
+Tuesday through Saturday at 10.30 am.
 The tour starts from Cafe Papeneiland in the Jordaan neighborhood, a 10-minute walk from Amsterdam Centraal Station.
-The tour ends not far from the meeting point and we can point you towards public transport or call you a taxi afterwards.
+The food tour ends not far from the meeting point and we can point you towards public transport or call you a taxi afterwards.

 Have more questions?
 Check out our FAQ page